ThomasKerbrat/blog/2016/11/fake_inheritance_javascript.md

 That's how we have an inheritance behavior with delegation.

 # Conclusion

+Thanks to the prototype chain and delegation, we can reproduce an inheritance _behavior_.

 Here is a code snippet to get the prototype chain from any value in JavaScript: